Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

 \subsection{Case Study}

-To further elucidate the rationale behind our innovations, we conduct a case study using a sample from MIMIC-III.
-This specific instance demonstrates the existence of structural confusion issues and how they interfere with molecular representation and medication recommendation.
-It also highlights the importance of the interaction between molecular knowledge and individual patient visit representations in identifying key substructures for each visit.
+To further clarify the reasoning behind our innovations, we conduct a case study using a sample from MIMIC-III.
+This specific instance highlights the presence of structural confusion and how it interferes with molecular representation and medication recommendation.
+It also emphasizes the importance of the interaction between molecular knowledge and individual patient visit representations in identifying key substructures for each visit.

-Our model introduces 3D modality data, distinguishing molecules with very similar 2D structures and enhancing the differentiation between different molecules.
-This increases the information dimension of molecular representations, allowing similar molecular and substructural representations to better meet recommendation needs.
-After obtaining substructure representations, we use each patient's visit representation to identify medication substructures strongly associated with the current patient's condition.
-By using the patient's latest representation as a calibration reference, we identify medication substructures relevant to the latest visit, thereby improving model accuracy and safety.
+For example, the molecular structures of Atropine and Ipratropium are similar, yet exhibit distinct functional differences.
+Atropine is primarily used to treat conditions such as blurred vision and arrhythmia, while Ipratropium is primarily used to treat COPD (chronic obstructive pulmonary disease) and other respiratory diseases, administered via nebulization.
+As shown in Figure~\ref{fig:case_1}, by incorporating the 3D modality, we successfully distinguish between medications such as R01A and A03B, N07A, and recommend the correct medication to the user.
+As shown in Figure~\ref{fig:case_2}, we analyze the low-dimensional representation of molecular embeddings generated by both the original molecular encoder and the newly introduced bimodal encoder.
+The more uniform distribution in the PCA (Principal Component Analysis) \citep{pca} plot indicates that significant variability is captured, facilitating molecular differentiation.
+Similarly, the cluster distribution in the t-SNE (t-distributed Stochastic Neighbor Embedding) \citep{tsne} plot further supports this observation.

-For example, the molecular structures of Atropine and Ipratropium are very similar, yet they have significant functional differences.
-Atropine is primarily used to treat conditions such as blurred vision and arrhythmia caused by various factors, while Ipratropium is mainly used to treat COPD (chronic obstructive pulmonary disease) and other respiratory diseases, administered via nebulization.
-By incorporating the 3D modality, we successfully distinguish between medications such as R01A and A03B, N07A, S01K, and recommend the correct medication to the user.
-As shown in Figure \ref{fig:case}, we observe that the molecular embeddings generated by the original molecular encoder and the dual-modality encoder in low-dimensional display show a more uniform distribution, better distinguishing the roles and functions of different molecules.
+In summary, the introduction of 3D modality data addresses structural confusion and effectively optimizes the entire molecular representation space.
+The subsequent multi-step molecular enhancement mechanism ensures that the optimized representations engage with patient representations at a finer granularity, thereby selecting the medication molecules that the patient truly needs.
+Case studies validate the above analysis and confirm the effectiveness of our approach.